Krokodil Addiction and Abuse

 Helping a Friend or Family Member Face Their Krokodil Addiction

-An intervention can be a wonderful process that can get your loved one off the drug that has been plaguing their life.
+An intervention can be a wonderful process to get your loved one off the drug that is plaguing their life.
 If you want to hold an intervention, make sure to discuss the consequences of drug addiction for them and those they care about.
 How does it affect you and your loved ones?
-How has it affected the addict?
+How has it affected your loved one that you want to help?
 You will share destructive behaviors and consequences.
-The goal is to have the abuser accept that help is okay to ask for and that friends and family are right there to help.
+The goal is to have your friend or family member accept that help is okay to ask for and that you and the rest of their loved ones are right there to help.

 - Let them know you are aware of their problem

 - Let them know that you care and want to help

 - Tell them that there are treatment options for them

 - Tell them that you love them and will be there

 - Bring this up when they are under the influence

 - Make them feel like they are failures

 - Let them convince you they don’t need treatments